In this post, we give you our in-depth Nikon F100 Review. Read on to learn the full breakdown of this professional film camera!

 When the Nikon F100 came out in 1999, it soon became one of the most loved Single Lens Reflex (SLR) film cameras.
-The body of the camera is ruggedly built, and features a whole lot of useful functions.
-It’s almost like the Nikon F100 has all the features built into it that makes it feel quite modern.
+The body of the camera is ruggedly built and features a whole lot of useful functions.
+It’s almost like the Nikon F100 has all the features built into it that make it feel quite modern.
 Nikon really did a great job with this camera.

-If you are a digital shooter and want to try your hands out with an SLR, the Nikon F100 is probably your best option.
+If you are a digital shooter and want to try your hands out with an SLR, the Nikon F100 is probably one of the best film cameras for you.
 Moreover, if you are already a Nikon user, you will find yourself at home with the F100.
 The design, lens selection, and even the features in the F100 are pretty close to what any modern-day Nikon DSLR has to offer.

 All in all the Nikon F100 is a great package and worth every single penny that you invest.
 If the thought of whether or not to get this camera has ever crossed your mind, I highly recommend that you get it without any second thoughts.

 You can check out our How to Clean a DSLR Sensor here if you’re looking to clean your own DSLR sensor.

 Who is the Nikon F100 for?

 Nikon marketed the F100 as a prosumer-level camera.
 But, that designation does so little justice to the camera.
 Judging by how the camera is designed and built, and what all it has to offer, Nikon could have easily called it a professional-ready body.
 The body’s construction is well suited for professional photographers who work in adverse conditions.